bDGuo/waymo_motion_scenario_mining/README.md

 # Scenario Extraction from a Large Real-World Dataset

-This repo contains a python implementation of scenario extraction from a large real-world dataset, i.e., [Waymo Open Motion Dataset v1.1](https://waymo.com/open/data/motion).
+This repo contains a python implementation of scenario extraction from a large real-world dataset, i.e., [Waymo Open Motion Dataset](https://waymo.com/open/data/motion).

 ## Dataset

-Before running the code, please download the dataset in tf_example format files.
+Before running the code, please download the dataset v1.1 in tf_example format files.

 ## Running the code